 Should the man pay for everything in a relationship?

 As a general rule, the man should not pay for everything in a relationship.
-It is fine to pay for dates at the beginning of the relationship, but as it turns from dating into a relationship, have a conversation about splitting costs.
+It is fine to pay for dates at the beginning of the relationship, but as it turns from dating into a relationship, have a conversation about splitting expenses.

 After all, it’s not 1952 anymore.